kmehant/Codeuino-Assignment/README.md

 # API Key handler as part of Codeuino LF Mentorship Assignment
-A simple python server written using Flask framework, to handle API keys as per requirements stated in the assignment document
+A simple python server written using Flask framework, to handle API keys as per requirements stated in the assignment document.
+I was able to achieve this in **O(lgn)** 😁

 Code has doc strings and relevant comments explaining different modules

 **Problem 2:** I have curated few implementation ideas for the Donut project.
 Here is the [Link](https://docs.google.com/document/d/1m5z3cI0M4NvnPgRABnV-bbk80kosjz6ZD7HwWwtKzSw/edit?usp=sharing)

 <hr>

+## What is in here 🤔
+1. Design
+   1. Data Structures
+   2. Functions
+2. Setup
+3. API
+4. Tests

 ## Design